Instant Approval Auto Repair Loans for Bad Credit

 Requirements To Apply

-The requirements to apply for a personal auto repair loan with Simple Fast Loans are pretty basic.
+The requirements to apply for a n instant, personal auto repair loan with Simple Fast Loans are pretty basic.
 You will need to be at least 18 years old, give your name, address, and Social Security number, provide proof of income, and have an active checking account in your name.

 Once approved, the money will be deposited into your checking account.